grass805/blogging_platform/README.md

 a blogging platform allows users to create their own blogs and visit other's blogs. built with flask framework and deployed to AWS-EC2.

-functions:
--sign up and log in
--add and edit posts
--edit about, change blog title
--manage posts
--manage categories
--....to do

 ## Result